alexsingleton/Japan_GDS_for_UA/README.md

 # Lecture Status

 To log status of lectures.
-I've created a [folder](/Lectures/) in the repository for us to dump slides:
+Dump slides in this [folder](/Lectures/).

 | Lecture | Topic  | Status | Delivery |
 | :-  | :-   | :-   | :-   |